 Furthermore, the project does not include the use, storage, or transport of hazardous materials and/or substances.
 In this context, the proposed project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-No significant hazard would be created beyond the existing current conditions in the proposed SOIA.
-Sacramento County has hazard materials plans and policies in place, and the proposed SOIA would act within the existing framework until the City of Elk Grove annexes the SOIA Area into the City of Elk Grove.
-While the project may result in a change that would have a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, incorporation of Mitigation Measure HAZ-1 above, as well as federal, state, and local laws related to hazardous substances, would render any impacts less than significant.
+No significant hazard would be created beyond the existing current conditions in the proposed SOIA Area.
+Sacramento County has hazard materials plans and policies in place, and the proposed SOIA would act within the existing framework until the City of Elk Grove annexes the SOIA Area into Elk Grove.
+While the project may result in a change that would have a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, compliance with federal, state, and local laws related to hazardous substances would render any impacts less than significant.